 Sichuan Peppercorn Burgers With Chili-Ginger Mayo and Cucumber Pickles

 Looking for a truly unexpected burger offering?
 Try these burgers seasoned with a spice blend of cumin, red pepper flakes, fennel, star anise, and mouth-numbing Sichuan peppercorns.
-A chili- and ginger-spiked mayo keeps the heat coming, while crunchy pickled cucumbers prevent the burger from being too hot.
+A chile- and ginger-spiked mayo keeps the heat coming, while crunchy pickled cucumbers prevent the burger from being too hot.

 Cemita Burger With Refried Beans, Chipotle Mayo, Avocado, and Oaxacan Cheese